BetterWayElectronics/ssh-bruteforce-attempts/README.md

-# ssh-passwords
+# SSH Brute-force Attempts
-A collection of brute force attempts for SSH
+A collection of brute force attempts for SSH, containing username and passwords.
+Approximately 5416 in total.